Smoking in Syria: Smoking and the Syrian protests of 2011

 Cigarette smoke plays a large role in the characterization of Syrian protesters.
 “Syria’s disenfranchised Bouazizis are the greatest population of this revolution.
 Incidentally, a lot of them are also four-pack-a-day smokers.”
 Prominent activist bloggers advertise their smoking habits.
 A young Bouazizi from the city of Binnish said in July 2011, “I was lost for 12 hours in the mountains.
 Never mind that I had no food or water — my agony was, I had no cigarettes!”

 The association with smoking and social liberalization for women has made smoking popular and present in the image of the female Syrian protester.

-In some territories controlled by the Syrian opposition smoking is banned and even punishable with death.
+In some territories controlled by the Syrian opposition and/or ISIS smoking is banned and even punishable with death.